Human population projections: Other projections

 Other assumptions can produce other results.
 Some of the authors of the 2004 UN report assumed that life expectancy would rise slowly and continuously.
 The projections in the report assume this with no upper limit, though at a slowing pace depending on circumstances in individual countries.
 By 2100, the report assumed life expectancy to be from 66 to 97 years, and by 2300 from 87 to 106 years, depending on the country.
 Based on that assumption, they expect that rising life expectancy will produce small but continuing population growth by the end of the projections, ranging from 0.03 to 0.07 percent annually.
 The hypothetical feasibility (and wide availability) of life extension by technological means would further contribute to long term (beyond 2100) population growth.

-Evolutionary biology also suggests the demographic transition may reverse itself and global population may continue to grow in the long term.
+Evolutionary biology also suggests that the demographic transition may reverse itself and global population may continue to grow in the long term.
 In addition, recent evidence suggests birth rates may be rising in the 21st century in the developed world.
+Some researchers, such as Jane N. O'Sullivan, contend that many recent population projections have underestimated population growth.
+She notes that in the last decades, "support for family planning has waned, and global fertility decline has decelerated as a result".

 Growth regions

 The table below shows that from 2020 to 2050 and beyond to 2100, the bulk of the world's population growth is projected to take place in Africa.
 Of the additional 1.9 billion people projected between 2020 and 2050, 1.2 billion will be added in Africa, 0.7 billion in Asia and zero in the rest of the world.
 Africa's share of global population is projected to grow from 17% in 2020 to 25% in 2050 and 38% by 2100, while the share of Asia will fall from 60% in 2020 to 55% in 2050 and 45% in 2100.
-The strong growth of the African population will happen regardless of the rate of decrease of fertility, because of the exceptional proportion of young people already living today.
+The strong growth of the African population will happen regardless of the rate of decrease of fertility, because of the high proportion of young people already living today, who are in, or approaching, their fertile years.
 For example, the UN projects that the population of Nigeria will surpass that of the United States by about 2050.

 The population of the More Developed regions is slated to remain mostly unchanged, at 1.2-1.3 billion for the remainder of the 21st century.
 All population growth comes from the Less Developed regions.